-- 7.14.1 K-6th grades: No food, drink, gum, or candy is permitted in any buildings. - 7.14.2 7th-12th graders: All food and drink must be kept in the student lounge. - 7.14.3 Lunch will be eaten in the designated area unless preapproved by administration. - 7.14.4 There will be no holiday or birthday treats or celebrations held during class time.
-Recognition of holidays with appropriate art or academic activities is allowed. - 7.14.5 No food or drink is permitted in the same area as or general vicinity of a school computer or other electronic device.
+- 7.14.1 K-5th grades: No food, drink, gum, or candy is permitted in any buildings. - 7.14.2 6th-12th graders: All food and drink must be kept in the cafeteria or student lounge. - 7.14.3 Lunch will be eaten in the designated area unless preapproved by administration. - 7.14.4 There will be no holiday or birthday treats or celebrations held during class time.
+Recognition of holidays with appropriate art or academic activities is allowed, or activities held to celebrate specific academic achievement is allowed with prior Board approval. - 7.14.5 No food or drink is permitted in the same area as or general vicinity of a school computer or other electronic device.